- Published on

 2 Build Pipeline

-sunway123 is the secret you should set in your GitHub Repo Webhook
+should be set in your GitHub Repo Webhook

 apiVersion: v1